 The primary purpose of XULE is to provide a user friendly syntax to query and manipulate XBRL data.
 Unlike XBRL Formula, XULE does not have the ability to create facts or define new XBRL reports.
 XULE has been primarily used to validate SEC filings as part of the DQC rules.
 The DQC rules are published in a XULE format.

 XULE is also used to query XBRL taxonomies and render them as open API schemas, or as iXBRL forms.

 XULE is syntax independent and will operate on XBRL reports published in JSON, iXBRL, CSV and XML formats.
 The language operates on an XBRL data model and ignores the XBRL syntax.
 For example, XULE does not allow a user to query all the XML contexts in an XBRL report in an XML format.

 The XULE syntax has two distinct components.
 The first is factset selection and the second is taxonomy navigation.

 A factset is a XULE term that defines the facts in an XBRL report and their associated decimals, units and contexts.
-Every fact has aspects associated with it that defines what the fact is, how it is disaggregated and the period at which the fact was measured at or the duration it occurred over.
-Factset searching (also called filtering) is the action of extracting data from an XBRL report based on the aspects of the fact.
+Every fact has dimensions associated with it that defines what the fact is, how it is disaggregated, and the period at which the fact was measured or the duration over which it occurred.
+Factset searching (also called filtering) is the action of extracting data from an XBRL report based on the features of the fact.